Psychology (PSYCH)

 In depth review of the major theoretical systems of psychology in terms of historical assumptions, methodologies and developments with the goal of enabling the student to better evaluate current theories and assumptions in psychology.

-PSYCH 5516 Quant Analysis 1: Regression And Analysis Of Variance Credits: 3
+PSYCH 5516 Quantitative Analysis I: Regression And Analysis Of Variance Credits: 3

 This graduate level statistics course for students in education and the behavioral sciences provides a strong conceptual understanding of two major statistical procedures with the context of the general linear model: multiple regression and numerous analysis of variance (ANOVA) models.
-Students will learn to select appropriate statistical techniques, tests the assumptions of the techniques, analyze data using statistical software, and report the results of their analyses in the format of the American Psychological Association (APA, 2002).
+Students will learn to select appropriate statistical techniques, test the assumptions of the techniques, analyze data using statistical software, and report the results of their analyses in the format of the American Psychological Association.

-PSYCH 5517 Quantitative Analysis II: Advanced Topics In Regression And Mda Credits: 3
+PSYCH 5517 Quantitative Analysis II: Advanced Topics In Regression And Multivariate Data Analysis Credits: 3

 This graduate level statistics course for students in the behavioral sciences and education provides a strong conceptual understanding of advanced topics in regression (interaction effects, logistic regression, path analysis) and various multivariate techniques (MANOVA, canonical correlation, factor analysis).
 Students will complete a series of data based projects that allow them to demonstrate their skills in analysis, reporting and interpretation of findings.